-When you write an article on tights not being pants and it goes viral, you will forever be sent every subsequent article, graphic, funny post and GIF on the topic…for the rest of your life.
-You may even gets funny cards in the mail that someone just couldn’t resist sending to you because when they think of the leggings debate they think of you.
+When you write an article on tights not being pants and it goes viral, you will forever be sent every subsequent article, graphic, funny post, and GIF on the topic…for the rest of your life.
+You may even get funny cards in the mail that someone just couldn’t resist sending to you because when they think of the leggings debate they think of you.

 I’m not complaining.
 It was worth getting barraged for a week with hate comments from those who thought I was a jerk for pointing out what every human should already know….that tights are NOT pants.
 I laughed my way to the bank and paid my rent for two months on that post alone.
 I got a whole new crop of readers and fans and, admittedly, when an article involving the debate over leggings gets sent to me I do get a good laugh reading it.

 So when a client sent me an article about leggings last week that linked to a New York Times article about the great leggings debate, I had to check it out.
 All these years later, it’s nice to see where the general population stands on this incredibly important topic.
 Seeing that it was a New York Times piece, I figured it would have to be a halfway decent op-ed.
 After all, this is the New York Times, right?
 Unfortunately, I was wrong.
 Instead, what I read was ridiculous dreck that, for some reason, I feel inclined to weigh in on.
 Don’t ask me why I’m heading back into this snake pit.

 The article titled Why Yoga Pants are Bad For Women by Honor Jones, which you can read here if you haven’t already, isn’t necessarily about the leggings debate, or arguing whether they are pants.
 What the article is about is what leggings have come to represent to Honor Jones.

 Opening the article, as a non-Times subscriber, I really couldn’t believe I wasted one of my free monthly NYT’s articles to read it.
 Yet, here I am writing about it.